Cansu Özbay: Club

-Cansu Özbay started her volleyball career in Göztepe than continued in the youth development team of Arkas Spor at her hometown in Izmir.
+Cansu Özbay started her volleyball career in Göztepe than continued in the youth development team of Arkas Spor at her hometown in İzmir.
 She then transferred to the Istanbul-based club Beşiktaş .K.
 In January 2015, Özbay was loaned out from her club Beşiktaş JK to Nilüfer Belediyespor in Bursa, where she played the second half of the 2014–15 Turkish Women's Volleyball League season.
 At the end of the season, she returned to her relegated club to play in the 2015–16 Second League season.
 Her team finished the season as champion, and was promoted to the First League.
 For the 2016–17 League season, she was transferred by Vakıfbank Istanbul.
 She succeeded Naz Aydemir Akyol as setter in the team.
 She enjoyed her team's league champion title in the 2016–17 and 2017–18 League seasons.
 She was awarded the title of "Best Setter" of the 2017–18 season's final series.